cmloegcmluin/compose2keybindings/README.md

 ## 10. Include additional X11 Keysym groups

 The compose rules built in to WinCompose included a group that isn't included in the [`X11::Keysyms` module](https://metacpan.org/pod/X11::Keysyms), despite being included in the X11 Window System Protocol" standard.
 I added them manually, and you can follow the pattern I set if you need to need to add more yourself (all revisions to the Perl code are marked with a comment including their revision number, so just search `# REVISION 10` and you'll find this one).

+# Possible future features

+## Include entire commented out lines

+Sometimes we want to keep around old rules as comments to remind us of other things we considered.
+And it would be nice if those translated into the Cocoa key bindings file.
+But I haven't taken care of this yet.
+You'll notice how the X11 compose rules file is flat, but the Cocoa key bindings file is nested, which causes some re-ordering of the sequences, but that shouldn't make this too much of a problem, I hope; as long as the commented out lines remain sorted as they would be if they weren't commented out.

+Mainly I'm worried about how to include the commented-out rules in the same structure as the non-commented-out rules, without messing with the logic of interception/conflicting rules.
+Also, the output logic would need to be changed, or some way to edit stuff that has already been output, since the commented out line would need to contain the final key of the sequence which starts the line but has already been output, in case it opened a new hash.
+Well, I spent a weekend afternoon on it, and I got most of the way there, but it was just getting too gnarly and making the code too disgusting, so I backed away.
+Just not worth it.
+Maybe if someone can write Perl fluently and wants to take a crack at it, please be my guest.

+I think that the tree structure of the key bindings file could actually be advantageous for understanding rules and their relations, so it would be nice if we could carry over commented-out rules into that structure.

+## Tests

+I suppose there should be some tests, e.g. to make sure some compose rules file (containing minimum reproducible examples of all happy paths and edge cases) maps to a snapshot key bindings file, so that new features like the above could be added without concern.